 更

-A safer method is to add rewrite rules for sitemap.xml.
-The following two rewrite rules have been tested and are effective.
+A safer method is to add pseudo-static rules for sitemap.xml.
+Both of the following pseudo-static rules have been tested and are effective.
 The nginx rule recommended by the Google XML Sitemaps plugin

 rewrite ^/sitemap(-+([a-zA-Z0-9_-]+))?\.xml$ "/index.php?xml_sitemap=params=$2" last;